ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 ---
 title: "When the AI Built a Scraper I Shouldn't Deliver"
-pubDate: 2024-05-01
+pubDate: 2025-05-26
 categories: ["ethics", "ai", "development"]
 ---

 A client asked for help populating a new directory.
 I asked AI for assistance.
 What I got was a fully wired headless scraper ready to mass-clone someone else's data.

 It was fast.
 It was accurate.
+It was so fast, and so good, that unless you knew what you were looking at, you would assume everything was perfectly fine and be exstatic over your new vibe tool.
 It was ethically horrifying.

 This post breaks down what happened, what I learned, and why responsible developers must draw hard lines — even when the client has a checkbook ready.